Federal Environmental and Health Agencies

 Members also use the listserv as a networking tool and a resource where they can post a request for information to fellow grantees.

-Grantee Scans—Annual requests are sent to all EPA-funded EWDJT grantees to provide information about their programs that includes:
+Grantee Scans—Annual requests are sent to all EPA-funded JT grantees to provide information about their programs that includes:

 - Organization name and contact information